altocodenl/tagaway/readme.md

 - select all after query bug
 - warn when navigating away from selection
 - joint space deduplication opt-in!

+- confirm username in signup interface
+- put username in interface top right
+- script to rename username
 ---

 - Redraw bug with going back to uploads when upload is ongoing